The Montessori Method

 The Montessori Environment

 The Montessori classroom incorporates beautiful, open spaces with furniture and shelves sized to accommodate children.
-We arrange classrooms into “areas,” each area having “works” (educational objects) that address particular subject areas.
+We arrange classrooms into “areas,” each area has “works” (educational objects) that address particular subject areas.
 Each work has a specific purpose intended to teach children as they learn to use it correctly.
 These intentionally developed, self-correcting works teach students to correct their own mistakes instead of relying on a teacher to give them the correct answer.
 Students learn to work independently and cooperatively, and to respect the space and privacy of others.

 The Montessori Curriculum